Hirohito: Imperial status

-Nevertheless, Hirohito's status as a limited constitutional monarch was formalized with the enactment of the 1947 constitution–officially, an amendment to the Meiji Constitution.
+Nevertheless, Hirohito's status as a limited constitutional monarch was formalized with the enactment of the 1947 constitution–officially, an amendment to the Meiji Constitution, but in truth an entirely new document written by the United States.
 It defined the Emperor as "the symbol of the state and the unity of the people."
 His role was redefined as entirely ceremonial and representative, without even nominal governmental powers.
 He was limited to performing matters of state as delineated in the Constitution, and in most cases his actions in that realm were carried out in accordance with the binding instructions of the Cabinet.

-In 1947, Hirohito became the symbol of the State and of the unity of the people under the nation's new constitution, which was written by the United States.
+On 17 October 1960, following the assassination of Inejirō Asanuma—chairman of the Japan Socialist Party—by 17-year-old ultranationalist Otoya Yamaguchi, Hirohito sent an imperial envoy to Asanuma's home with sacrificial offerings (saishiryō).
+One day later, on 18 October, he addressed a special session of the National Diet, urging the Japanese people to "esteem the principle of obeying the laws" and to "shun violence."
+The remarks were widely understood as a response to the killing and fears of further political unrest.
+Contemporary observers described the speech as one of the emperor's most direct public interventions in a domestic political matter since the end of World War II.

 Following the Iranian Revolution and the end of the short-lived Central African Empire, both in 1979, Hirohito found himself the last monarch in the world to bear any variation of the highest royal title "emperor."